mjennings061/patch-ecg-investigation/readme.md

 # **Patch**
 Short spaced orthogonal lead investigation for patch-based ECG.
+The files in this repository contributed to several [Computing in Cardiology publications](https://scholar.google.com/citations?user=eHzaFo8AAAAJ&hl=en) as part of a PhD in Ulster University.

 ## **Structure**
 ### Data